tamberg/fhnw-idb/introduction/Python/README.md

 Here are some [code examples](https://github.com/Seeed-Studio/grove.py/blob/master/doc/README.md#gui-graphical-user-interface) by Seeed Studio.

 ## Install Blinka
+As an alternative to Grove and for additional sensor libraries we use the [Blinka Python package](https://github.com/adafruit/Adafruit_Blinka).

-Based on [this tutorial](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) by Adafruit.
+Install the Blinka Python package with the following steps, based on [this tutorial](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi) by Adafruit.

 ```
 $ sudo raspi-config # Advanced options > Expand file system